orchardl/dcu-ipv6disable/README.txt

 #########################################################################

-This script was created by Larsen Orchard.
-Please reach out to him for questions/change requests
+Please reach out to the creator for questions/change requests

 This script will install driver updates using the Dell | Command Update Application